thacherT1D/webdevstuff/Deployment/Heroku_Deployment.desc.md

 ## Objectives

 - Explain what Heroku is.
-- Explainy why Heroku is important.
+- Explain why Heroku is important.
 - Migrate and seed a PostgreSQL database on Heroku.
 - Deploy a RESTful, database-driven HTTP server to Heroku.